CBDa + CBD Pills vs Tinctures: Advantages and Disadvantages

 CBD tinctures are alcohol-based extracts.
 Manufacturers extract the cannabis plant’s natural components, using high-proof alcohol as a solvent.
 Then, that alcohol remains the finished product to preserve it.

-While you take CBD oils orally, you take CBD tinctures sublingually, i.e. under the tongue.
-This is the fastest, most efficient way to absorb your CBD.
-Plus, you can take CBD tinctures orally or add them to foods and drinks.
-You can even apply some tinctures topically, directly to the skin, for on-the-spot relief.
+While you take CBDa and CBD oils orally, you take CBD tinctures sublingually, i.e. under the tongue.
+This is the fastest, most efficient way to absorb your active ingredients.
+Plus, you can take these tinctures orally or add them to foods and drinks.
+(Although, for mixing purposes, you may prefer to use our water-soluble CBD + CBDa drink concentrate.)

 Advantages of CBD Tinctures